Matt Duffy Player Props: Royals vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 20th-ranked team ERA among all league pitching staffs (4.46).
+- The Nationals have the 21st-ranked team ERA among all MLB pitching staffs (4.52).

-- Nationals pitchers combine to surrender 61 total home runs at a clip of 1.2 per game (to rank 19th in the league).
+- The Nationals rank 20th in baseball in home runs allowed (64 total, 1.2 per game).

-- Corbin gets the start for the Nationals, his 11th of the season.
-He is 3-5 with a 4.47 ERA and 34 strikeouts in 56 1/3 innings pitched.
+- The Nationals will send Gore (3-3) to the mound to make his 11th start of the season.
+He is 3-3 with a 3.88 ERA and 63 strikeouts through 51 2/3 innings pitched.

-- In his most recent appearance on Saturday, the left-hander threw six innings against the Detroit Tigers, allowing two earned runs while surrendering six hits.
+- The left-hander last pitched on Tuesday against the San Diego Padres, when he threw 4 2/3 innings, allowing three earned runs while giving up seven hits.

+- In 10 games this season, the 24-year-old has a 3.88 ERA and 11.1 strikeouts per nine innings, while allowing a batting average of .263 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.